vaudois/install_DmcAddpStrm/README.md

 *this scrypt ahre integrated in  furure release

+### :warning: READ THIS
-INFO : daemonbuilder to build a new coin in Yiimp & addport if to use from open dedicated port and create coin to algo ex: vkax.gr.conf ans strating stratum and create to log stratum with screen = screen -r vkax
+daemonbuilder to build a new coin in Yiimp & addport if to use from open dedicated port and create coin to algo Ex: vkax.gr.conf and run stratum with coin and create to log stratum with screen Ex: screen -r vkax
 *****************************************************************************

 ## 🎁 Support